-SectorCrypt works by employing a tweakable wide block cipher (Xoofff-WBC) to encipher each sector.
+SectorCrypt works by employing a tweakable wide block cipher (Xoofff-WBC) to encrypt each sector.

 Sector-level disk encryption is challenging because it does not allow for any expansion; i.e., there is no room for a nonce or authentication tag.
 The solution is to use a wide block cipher to reversibly map (e.g. 4K) blocks to other (4K) blocks in a way that is computationally indistinguishable from true randomness to an adversary who does not know the secret key.
 As input, we have the secret key and the sector plaintext.
 The idea is to split the sector plaintext into two halves, and use the halves to encrypt each other.
-Clearly, some sacrifices must be made: without a nonce, it is not possible to prevent replay attacks (e.g. copying in a sector from a previous state); without an authentication tag, it is not possible to achieve surefire authentication.
-However, flipping even a single bit in an enciphered sector will cause it to decipher to a completely different plaintext (i.e., random garbage).
+Clearly, some sacrifices must be made: without a nonce, it is not possible to achieve perfect semantic security nor prevent replay attacks (e.g. copying in a sector from a previous state); without an authentication tag, it is not possible to achieve surefire authentication.
+However, flipping even a single bit in an encrypted sector will cause every bit of the decrypted plaintext to flip with 50% probability.
 In other words, this mode has the advantage of being non-malleable.
 Thanks to the fact that the first and last rounds need only expand a short one-block tag, the construction performs two read passes over the input and only one write pass.

-Consider an adversary who copies an enciphered sector from one location to another.
-It could be problematic if an enciphered sector deciphers to identical plaintext regardless of its location on the disk.
+Consider an adversary who copies an encrypted sector from one location to another.
+It could be problematic if an encrypted sector decrypts to identical plaintext regardless of its location on the disk.
 To mitigate this concern, we employ a tweak W. The tweak is a public value that is plugged into the wide block cipher to change its mapping on the fly.
 For the application of disk encryption, it is natural to use the sector address as the tweak.
-This way, copying a sector to another location offers no gain: instead, the copied sector is deciphered under a different tweak and thus yields random garbage.
+This way, copying a sector to another location offers no gain: instead, the copied sector is decrypted under a different tweak and thus yields random garbage.
+In addition, the tweak helps provide a level of semantic security: even if multiple sectors hold identical plaintext, the encrypted output is uncorrelated due to the differing tweak.

 To demonstrate the wide block cipher, I created a small disk of size approximately 256 MB.
 I inserted my disk encryption driver into the chain of drivers for this disk, and then initialized and formatted the disk.